profexorgeek/frostflake/docs/Views/View.md

 The `update`method is called by the engine every tick.
 The `update` method should be overridden to do frame-based game logic in your custom `View`.

 The time delta is often needed for calculations in the update cycle.
 Frame time in FrostFlake is expressed in seconds.
-This is available on the `GameTime` object available on the static game instance as follows:
+This is stored in the `GameTime` object available on the static game instance as follows:

 `FrostFlake.Game.time.frameSeconds`